Karen J. Rooney, Ph.D.

 because of the physical properties of the stimuli.
 A second

-filtering process called "response set" selects stimuli for
+filtering process called "response set" selects stimuli

-and the conceptual expectation.
-For example, if a child is
+the stimuli and the conceptual expectation.
+For example,

-told to attend to the teacher with the blue dress, the schema
+if a child is told to attend to the teacher with the blue

-set would control the selection.
-If the child were told to
+dress, the schema set would control the selection.
+If

-attend to the teacher talking about space, the response set
+the child were told to attend to the teacher talking about

-would control the selection.
-Since ADD students have difficulty
+space, the response set would control the selection.
+Since

-with schemas, the filtering process is complicated by the
+process is complicated by the organizational weaknesses

-organizational weaknesses as well as the attentional focus.
+as well as the attentional focus.

-The use of these descriptors of attention
+The use of these descriptors of attention has been well-documented

-by Baddeley (1986), Torgeson, Kistner & Morgan (1987), and
+(1986), Torgeson, Kistner & Morgan (1987), and McIntyre,

-McIntyre, Murray & Blackwell (1981).
+Murray & Blackwell (1981).
 Selective attention deficits

 have been analyzed in some of the most interesting studies

-from an educational perspective (Hallahan & Reeve, 1980; Hallahan,
+from an educational perspective (Hallahan & Reeve, 1980;

-Tarver, Kauffman & Graybeal, 1978; Richards, Samuels, Turnure
+Hallahan, Tarver, Kauffman & Graybeal, 1978; Richards,

-& Ysseldyke, 1990).
-A more in-depth understanding of these
+Samuels, Turnure & Ysseldyke, 1990).
+A more in-depth understanding

-descriptors of attentional disorders will enable educators
+of these descriptors of attentional disorders will enable

-the individual so intervention planning will be more suited
+manifested within the individual so intervention planning

-to the individual and be more successful.
+will be more suited to the individual and be more successful.

 Intervention Planning

-In regard to intervention planning, an
+In regard to intervention planning, an in-depth understanding

-Behavioral observation and behavioral analysis are important
+observation and behavioral analysis are important techniques

-techniques to enable a teacher to analyze a student's individual
+to enable a teacher to analyze a student's individual

-needs as well as environmental dynamics that need to be addressed
+needs as well as environmental dynamics that need to be

-during intervention planning.
-In addition, behavior management
+addressed during intervention planning.
+In addition, behavior

-program.
-First, the tools for analysis will be presented and
+in the intervention program.
+First, the tools for analysis

-then the two types of intervention will be discussed.
+will be presented and then the two types of intervention

 Behavioral Observation

-The use of behavioral observation systems
+The use of behavioral observation systems are valuable

-more objectively than when using less structured approaches.
+objectively than when using less structured approaches.

-There are many checklists available which can be used for
+There are many checklists available which can be used

-the individual student.
-The observational techniques below
+in the individual student.
+The observational techniques

 Strength/Weakness Chart

-A simple chart can be made from teacher perceptions of the
+A simple chart can be made from teacher perceptions of

-individual's strengths and weaknesses which can facilitate
+the individual's strengths and weaknesses which can facilitate

 educational/behavioral planning.
-Teacher comments often have
+Teacher comments often

-a student's strengths and weaknesses as well as the concerns
+teachers about a student's strengths and weaknesses as

-of the teacher/teachers.
-An example of such a chart for a
+well as the concerns of the teacher/teachers.
+An example

-tenth-grader is outlined below:
+of such a chart for a tenth-grader is outlined below:

-| Strengths |
+Strengths |

 Weaknesses |

-| Discussion in class |
+Discussion in class |

 Sustained attention |

-| Leader in cooperative
+Leader in cooperative learning |

 Fatigue |

-| Oral responses |
+Oral responses |

 Written Language |

-| Multiple Choice tests |
+Multiple Choice tests |

 Essay tests |

-| Memorization |
+Memorization |

 Integration |